 Oxford is a small city with a big reputation.
 Home to one of the oldest English-speaking Universities in the world, Oxford is a city that is brimming with history and legends.
 It has incredible heritage architecture, charming meandering streets, and offers a fascinating mix of old-world charm and bohemian flair.

-To help you plan an unforgettable trip, this Oxford neighbourhood guide will highlight the top things to see, do and eat in the city’s best neighborhoods so you can make an informed decision about which neighborhood is right for you.
+To help you plan an unforgettable trip, this Oxford neighborhood guide will highlight the top things to see, do and eat in the city’s best neighborhoods so you can make an informed decision about which neighborhood is right for you.

 At the heart of the city is Oxford City Centre.
-Comprised of cobbled alleyways and meandering lanes, this is the best neighbourhood to stay in Oxford if you’re visiting for the first time.
+Comprised of cobbled alleyways and meandering lanes, this is the best neighborhood to stay in Oxford if you’re visiting for the first time.
 Here you’ll be surrounded by striking Gothic architecture and will be surrounded by the best restaurants, bars, luxury hotels and clubs.

 Oxford City Centre is also where you’ll find the vast majority of the city’s best hotels and hostels, which is why it’s also my number one choice for where to stay in Oxford for one night.